scotws/tinkasm/docs/MANUAL.md

                 mvp <src> , <dest>
 ```

-Currently, the whitespace around the comma is required, though that might be
+Currently, the white space around the comma is required, though that might be
 changed in future versions.
 The source and destination parameters can be
-modified (such as `.lsb 1000`) or math termns (`home + 2`).
+modified (such as `.lsb 1000`) or math terms (`home + 2`).
 Note if either
 `<src>` or `<dest>` are too large, only the LSB of the term is used -- *not* the
 bank byte -- and the rest is discarded silently.
 For longer terms, you can use
 the `.bank` directive.